alexirpan/alexirpan.github.io/_posts/2024-04-11-puzzlehunting-201.markdown

 So, try to make your sheet look as much like the puzzle as you can.
 Certain puzzles can make this hard or annoying (I am always annoyed at puzzles that use a hex grid).
 In those scenarios, do your best, but remember to look at the original puzzle if you've been stuck for a while.
+I like to add a note in the spreadsheet to "see original puzzle" if I can't transcribe something exactly.

 2. Take bad ideas seriously.